|Years||Percent Earning Bachelor's Degree|

 |within 6 years||58% earned a bachelor degree|

 A college's graduation rate is a strong indication of its effectiveness and your potential to find success at a school.
-These statistics measure the percentage of first-time, full-time students who earned a bachelor degree within four, five or six years from Caldwell College.
+These statistics measure the percentage of first-time, full-time students who earned a bachelor degree within four, five or six years from Caldwell University.
 For comparison, approximately 58% of starting students nationally earn a bachelor's degree within six years.
-Caldwell College is less effective than average in terms of graduating students.
+Caldwell University is less effective than average in terms of graduating students.

 |after 6 years||$35,300 per year|